 - Once it reaches the bottom, it will prompt you to save the image or edit it before saving.

-Surprising as it may seem, Samsung as of now only offers the option to manually capture long screenshots.
-It missed out on the very convenient auto-scroll feature.
+Surprising as it may seem, Samsung has finally offered the option to manually capture long screenshots.
+It somehow missed the boat when it comes to the very convenient auto-scroll feature, but thankfully that has been remedied.

 Anyway, the steps to capture scrolling screenshots on Samsung smartphones are as follows:

-- Once the screenshot is captured, tap on the “scroll capture” option on the bottom left corner.
+- Once the screenshot is captured, tap on the Scroll capture option in the bottom left corner.

 - You will need to repeat the procedure until you get to the bottom of the page.